next-theme/theme-next-docs/source/docs/third-party-services/math-equations.md

 math:
   # Default (false) will load mathjax / katex script on demand.
   # That is it only render those page which has `mathjax: true` in front-matter.
-  # If you set it to true, it will load mathjax / katex srcipt EVERY PAGE.
+  # If you set it to true, it will load mathjax / katex script EVERY PAGE.
   every_page: false

   mathjax: